Docker container allocation software is used by ArcGIS Notebook Server.

-Docker comes in two editions.
-Docker Desktop Community is a free download, while Mirantis Container Runtime requires a paid subscription or a trial but includes support and maintenance.
+Docker is available in two editions.
+Docker and Mirantis Container Runtime (formerly Docker Engine-Enterprise).
 Both editions are considered feature-complete.

 ArcGIS Notebook Server supports two Linux operating systems: Ubuntu and Red Hat Enterprise Linux.
-If your machine runs Red Hat Enterprise Linux, it is recommended that you install Mirantis Container Runtime.
+If your machine runs Red Hat Enterprise Linux, you must install Mirantis Container Runtime.
 If your machine runs Ubuntu, either Docker edition will work with ArcGIS Notebook Server.

 Ensure that you install Docker or Mirantis Container Runtime 20.10.0 or later on each ArcGIS Notebook Server machine.For more information on installing and configuring Docker, see Install Docker for ArcGIS Notebook Server.

 ArcGIS Notebook Server will only work with one of the editions of Docker installed on a machine.
 You cannot mix editions on a multimachine site.